The complexity of being monitorable: Introduction

 Monitorability is typically studied at the syntactic level separately for each specification language, see \eg, \cite{BauerLS11,FrancalanzaAI17,AmaraBFF25}.
 This has led to a scattered family of results with several concrete applications that share many similarities but lack a unifying picture.
 In order to achieve a general and syntax independent treatment of monitorability, Diekert and Leucker~\cite{dieker2014} propose to take a more abstract semantic perspective, studying monitorability with topological tools.
 The key insight is that possible system behaviours can be viewed as points in a topological space where open subsets abstractly model the \emph{observations} a monitor can perform.
 Within this framework, a property is simply a subset of the space—\ie, a set of valid behaviours.
 Therefore, given a topological space $X$, monitorable properties determine a subset $\mathcal{M}(X) \subseteq \mathcal{P}(X)$, where $\mathcal{P}(X)$ denotes the powerset of $X$, \ie, the collection of all properties on $X$.

-The purpose of this paper is the study of the complexity of $\mathcal M (X)$ as a subset of $\mathcal{P}(X)$ when $X$ is a countable space.
-Indeed, when $X$ is countable, its powerset $\mathcal{P}(X)$ can be endowed with a topology homeomorphic to the Cantor space, so one can use the tools and techniques of descriptive set theory \cite{Kechris1995} to determine the topological complexity of $\mathcal{M}(X)$.
+The purpose of this paper is to determine how difficult it is establishing whether a property is monitorable or not.
+To this end, we study the descriptive complexity of $\mathcal M (X)$ as a subset of $\mathcal{P}(X)$ when $X$ is a countable space.
+Indeed, in this case the powerset $\mathcal{P}(X)$ can be endowed with a topology homeomorphic to the Cantor space, so one can use the tools and techniques of descriptive set theory \cite{Kechris1995} to determine the topological complexity of $\mathcal{M}(X)$.
 We do this in the same vein as \cite{Todorc2014}, where Todor\v cevi\'c and Uzc\'ategui studied the complexity of topologies as subsets of $ \mathcal P (X)$.